CarlosOnDevOps/Projects.OLD/README.md

 # :trophy::fire: Complete Portfolio :fire::trophy:
-Good day!
+What's up!
-What you've found here is a collection of tasks and projects I've personally created for myself over time and which have helped me develop my current and most up to date tools and skills.
-I hope you find it as interesting as I did.
+What you've found here is a collection of `data analysis` challenges and `projects` I've personally created for myself over time which have helped me develop my current and most up to date tools and skills including `SQL`, `Power BI`, `Python`, `R`, and much more!
+I hope you find it as interesting and beneficial as I did.

 ---

-### :hammer_and_wrench: Skills in Progress (and always learning) :
+## :hammer_and_wrench: Skills in Development (and always improving):
-- Programming :brain:
+### Programming
 - SQL
-  - Python :snake:
+- Python
 - R
+- CSS
 - HTML
-  - CSS
 - JavaScript
 - Powershell

-- Databases :desktop_computer:
+### Databases
 - MySQL
+- PostgreSQL
+- Micorosft SQL Server
 - SQLite
-  - PostgreSQL
-  - Microsoft SQL Server

-- Visualization Tool 📈
+### Visualization Tools
   - Power BI
   - Excel

-- IDE
+### IDE
   - VSCode
+  - Jupyter Notebooks
+  - PyCharm
+  -

 And a desire to keep improving!

 ---

-# 📑 B L U E  P R I N T S 📔
+# 📑 BLUE PRINTS 📔
-Below you will find source code, whitepapers, guides, and tutorials to my projects 👋
+Below you will find source code, how-to-guides, and tutorials to my projects 👋 <br />
+*Note: This list is always updating as I continue to learn, practice, and share my achievements.
+So check back frequently!
+If any of my works proved beneficial to you, please consider hitting the **star** icon to show support and help others!
+Good luck!*

 ---